ADLINK/bios-utility/README.md

-### Renaming BIOS Setup menu items
+### 1. Renaming BIOS Setup menu items

-> Allows you to change the name for each node or entries
+​       Allows you to change the name for each node or entries

 1. Go to `File` > `open` to load a BIOS ROM file

 <img src="README.assets/bmt_open.png" alt="img" style="zoom: 67%;" />

-1. Once loaded successfully, All of entries will be shown.
+2. Once loaded successfully, All of entries will be shown.

 <img src="README.assets/bmt_loaded.png" alt="bmt_loaded" style="zoom: 67%;" />

-1. For example, modify the name from “North Bridge” to “NB”
+3. For example, modify the name from “North Bridge” to “NB”

 <img src="README.assets//bmt_change_entry.png" alt="Application screen" style="zoom:67%;" />

-1. After modification, any changes will be highlight and log, then save as new ROM file.
+4. After modification, any changes will be highlight and log, then save as new ROM file.

 <img src="README.assets/bmt_change_entry_save.png" alt="Application screen" style="zoom:67%;" />

 ### 2. Change Visibility

-> Allow you to hide / show any entries
+​		Allow you to hide / show any entries

 1. Select any entry on the left side and change its visibility.
 For example, to hide “Bluetooth Sideband”.

 <img src="README.assets//bmt_hide.png" alt="Application screen" style="zoom:67%;" />

-1. After modification, any changes will be highlight and log, then save as new ROM file.
+2. After modification, any changes will be highlight and log, then save as new ROM file.

 <img src="README.assets//bmt_hide_done.png" alt="Application screen" style="zoom:67%;" />

 ### 3. Set Default Values

-> Allow you to configure the values for each entries
+​		Allow you to configure the values for each entries

-1. Select any entry on the left side and choose the valuse as the default on the right droplist.
+1. Select any entry on the left side and choose the values as the default on the right drop-list.

 <img src="README.assets//bmt_set_default.png" alt="Application screen" style="zoom:67%;" />

-1. After modification, any changes will be highlight and log, then save as new ROM file.
+2. After modification, any changes will be highlight and log, then save as new ROM file.

 <img src="README.assets//bmt_set_default_done.png" alt="Application screen" style="zoom:67%;" />

 ### 4. Change DMI Information

-> Allow you to modify DMI data, such BIOS information, System information or to add OEM strings
+​		Allow you to modify DMI data, such BIOS information, System information or to add OEM strings

 1. Go to DMI Table and double click which one you would like to configure.
 For example, “Baseboard or Module Information”: